155th Infantry Division "Emilia": World War II

 The division left its bases in the Marche region on 18 March 1942 and was shipped from Bari to Kotor in Montenegro, where it assembled on 24 March.
 The division based its headquarter Kotor, with its units garrisoned in Kumbor and Herceg Novi, along the coast to Budva, along the Gruda-Zelenika railway, and later also in Nikšić.
 The division hardly saw any combat as the activities of the Yugoslav partisans in the Emilia's area of operation were minimal.
 Only when the division took over the Nikšić sector from the 151st Infantry Division "Perugia" did sporadic fighting erupt in Grahovo, Vilusi and Trubjela.

 After the announcement of the Armistice of Cassibile on 8 September 1943 the division concentrated its forces around the Bay of Kotor and formed with the units of the Royal Italian Navy a defense perimeter.
-The division refused German demands to surrender and on 14 September 1943 the division went on the offensive and overran German positions at Prevlaka, Lepetani, and Trojica, and on the Vrmac and Kobyla mountains.
+The division refused German demands to surrender.
+On 14 September the division went on the offensive and overran German positions at Prevlaka, Lepetani, and Trojica, and on the Vrmac and Kobyla mountains.
 Only the German bases at Gruda and in Kotor managed to resist.
 On 15 September the Germans were reinforced at Gruda and began an intense aerial bombardment of the Emilia's positions.
 In the afternoon German forces began an offensive from Gruda, Trebinje, Nikšić, and Cetinje.

-On 16 September 1943 the division's commander Ugo Buttà ordered the Emilia's units to requisition every vessel in Kotor harbor and sail for Apulia in Southern Italy, where British and Italian forces had driven out the Germans.
-The same evening most of the division managed to reach Apulia, while division's rearguard, the I Battalion of the 120th Infantry Regiment, surrendered.
+On 16 September the division's commander Ugo Buttà ordered the Emilia's units to requisition every vessel in Kotor harbor and sail for Apulia in Southern Italy, where British and Italian forces had driven out the Germans.
+The same evening most of the division managed to reach Apulia, while the division's rearguard, the I Battalion of the 120th Infantry Regiment, surrendered.
 On 1 October 1943 the division was dissolved and its regiments reassigned to other divisions of the Italian Co-belligerent Army: